 If you want a high quality mediation that is peaceful, cost-effective and results in a fair and thorough agreement while receiving personalized divorce support from a compassionate team of professionals, choose Equitable Mediation.

-If you and your spouse live in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, Colorado, Michigan, Minnesota or Wisconsin, take the next step and book an initial meeting for you and your spouse to get started!
+If you and your spouse live in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, or Michigan, take the next step and book an initial meeting for you and your spouse to get started!

 Early in the process?